photography by Alex Ribowski

 Nava Dance

-The “Nava Dance style” is a Contemporary Pan-Central Asian dance genre.
-Classes include sequencing in both ethno-contemporary movement, as well as traditional Central Asian dances from Iran, Tajikistan, Uzbekistan, and Afghanistan.
-We weave together many styles and influences also representing the diversity of our students, and collective.
+The Nava Dance style is a contemporary Pan-Central Asian dance genre that blends traditional and contemporary influences.
+Classes include movement sequences in ethno-contemporary styles and traditional dance forms from Iran, Tajikistan, Uzbekistan, and Afghanistan.
+We weave together many styles and influences, representing and honoring the diversity of our students and the Nava Dance Collective.

 Photo by: Kiran Ambwani Photography shot in a large group dance known as “Attan,” the national folkloric dance of Afghanistan.
 Montreal, Canada.